 Section 5: Policy.
 The Board of Trustees is responsible for establishing procedure and formulating policy of the organization.
 It is also responsible for adopting all policies of the organization.
 These policies shall be revised as necessary.

 Section 6: Management.
-The Board of Trustees shall employ a President and shall fix the salary and other considerations of employment.
+The Board of Trustees shall employ an Executive Director and shall fix the salary and other considerations of employment.

 Section 7: Indemnification.
 The Chamber may, by resolution of the Board of Trustees, provide for indemnification by the Chamber of any and all current or former Trustees, and employees against any fees, costs , expenses, and losses actually and necessarily incurred by them in connection with the defense of any action, suit or proceeding in which they or any of them are made parties, or a party by reason of having been Trustees or employees of the Chamber, except to matters in which such individuals shall be adjudged in such action, suit or proceeding to be liable for gross negligence or willful misconduct in the performance of duty and to such matters as shall be settled by agreement predicated on the existence of such liability for negligence or misconduct.

 Section 1: Determination of Trustees.
 The Board of Trustees at its regular meeting shall organize for the coming year.
 All Trustees shall take office on the first day of the new year and serve for their prescribed term or until their successors assume the duties of office.
 They shall be voting members of the Board of Trustees with the exception of the Ex-Officio Trustees.